KMahoney/kmahoney.github.io/_posts/2015-06-27-immutable-data.markdown

 );
 {% endhighlight %}

-What happens when you want to edit the content of the post or change its title?
-You perform an `UPDATE`.
-This destructively mutates your database.
-What I mean by 'destructive' here is that you lose information - you no longer know what the blog post contained prior to its edit.
+What happens when the content or title of the post changes?
+An `UPDATE` is performed.
+This destructively mutates your database, i.e. information has been lost - it is no longer known what the blog post contained prior to its edit.

-The idea behind the log orientated approach is that you don't record the current state of the blog post, instead you record an immutable log of events for the entire history of your application.
-Your application state is a pure function of these events.
+The idea behind the approach detailed here is that the current state of the blog post is not recorded, instead there is an immutable log of events for the entire history of the application.
+The current application state is a function of these events.
 No information is lost.

-A log orientated approach will only ever `INSERT` into the database.
+This approach will only ever `INSERT` into the database.
 It will never `UPDATE`.
-Your blog post table will now look more like this:
+The blog post table will now look more like this:

 {% highlight sql %}
 CREATE SEQUENCE logblog.revision_id_seq;